ralvarep/ODL-OpenStack/README.md

 * The XML templates of virtual scenarios *(SCENARIO_FILE.xml)* have been configured for a host with 8 VCPU and 16 GB RAM.
 If you have less memory and computing resources, these values can be changed in the definitions of virtual machines.

-* In these scenarios it has been used [virbr0 network](http://wiki.libvirt.org/page/VirtualNetworking), which is provided by default by libvirt.
+* It has been used [virbr0 network](http://wiki.libvirt.org/page/VirtualNetworking) in these scenarios, which is provided by default by libvirt.
 If you are using other libvirt network, change *192.168.122.X* for you network IP in *SCENARIO_FILE.xml* files and *local.conf* located under *conf* folder.

 ## Author